Falkgaard/DV1478/doc/diary_week_17.md

 # Friday

-More research on Scopus plus a meeting with Larry.
+More research on Scopus plus a meeting with Lawrence.
 Set the plan to gather 15 papers (and summarize them) by next Friday.